 While more expensive, this well-reviewed light-up vest makes your dog quite visible at night!
 Note that it’s a vest more than a harness, despite its name, so you wouldn’t want to attach a leash to it.Buy Now on Amazon for $59.95

 To sum it up, here are some things that you can do if you think your dog is afraid of the dark:

 - Give them treats if they react well to the dark—it’s amazing how powerful positive reinforcement can be.

 - Let there be light!
 Whether that means a night light in the evening, or illuminating lamps when you’re leaving them alone, try to make your dog as comfortable as possible.

 - Take them to the vet.
 Then you can rule out any health issues that may be affecting their vision.

-Remember, as silly as it may seem for a dog to be afraid of the dark, we want our furry best friends to be happy, healthy and safe.
+As silly as it may seem for a dog to be afraid of the dark, we want our furry friends to be happy, healthy and safe.
 That means properly addressing their fears and anxieties.
 After all, they take care of us and depend on us to take care of them—especially when it comes to the Boogeyman.